 That member was a highly successful attorney who, upon making that statement, began to laugh, realizing that his own success was all about the long view, through strategy, observation, intuition, and commitment to the end game.

 Most participants have no idea what they are gaining, beyond learning a song.
 In fact, it often isn’t until a member suddenly realizes it, that they express it to the group, and the “ah hah” moment occurs.

-For me, that moment is among my most treasured experiences, because I care deeply about helping people find something they can count on to express whatever drives them to this moment.
+For us, that moment is among our most treasured experiences, because we care deeply about helping people find something they can count on to express whatever drives them to this moment.

 What is the expected commitment?

 This is an important factor in not only the individual’s experience, but in the group as a whole.